ReactionMechanismGenerator/PyDAS/documentation/source/users/installation.rst

     `this thread <http://www.mail-archive.com/cython-dev@codespeak.net/msg10367.html>`_
     from the ``cython-dev`` mailing list for more information.

-A batch script ``make.bat`` has been provided in the root package directory.
+Alternatively, a batch script ``make.bat`` has been provided in the root package directory.
 Double-clicking this script will compile the DASSL solver into a static library and also compile the PyDAS wrapper code.

 The batch script ``make_daspk.bat`` has been provided to compile the DASPK3.1